Genetically modified crops: Bacillus thuringiensis

 Constant exposure to a toxin creates evolutionary pressure for pests resistant to that toxin.
-Over-reliance on glyphosate and a reduction in the diversity of weed management practices allowed the spread of glyphosate resistance in 14 weed species in the US, and in soybeans.

 To reduce resistance to Bacillus thuringiensis (Bt) crops, the 1996 commercialization of transgenic cotton and maize came with a management strategy to prevent insects from becoming resistant.
-Insect resistance management plans are mandatory for Bt crops.
+An insect resistance management strategy is now mandatory for GM crops in the United States.
+The main measure is the use of refuges.
 The aim is to encourage a large population of pests so that any (recessive) resistance genes are diluted within the population.
 Resistance lowers evolutionary fitness in the absence of the stressor, Bt.
 In refuges, non-resistant strains outcompete resistant ones.

 With sufficiently high levels of transgene expression, nearly all of the heterozygotes (S/s), i.e., the largest segment of the pest population carrying a resistance allele, will be killed before maturation, thus preventing transmission of the resistance gene to their progeny.
 Refuges (i. e., fields of nontransgenic plants) adjacent to transgenic fields increases the likelihood that homozygous resistant (s/s) individuals and any surviving heterozygotes will mate with susceptible (S/S) individuals from the refuge, instead of with other individuals carrying the resistance allele.
 As a result, the resistance gene frequency in the population remains lower.